-3. Escrow proceeds.
-Any such escrowed proceeds, pending such use may, at the discretion of the authority, be invested and reinvested in obligations of, or guaranteed by, the United States of America, or in certificates of deposit or time deposits secured by obligations of, or guaranteed by, the United States of America, maturing at such time or times as shall be appropriate to assure the prompt payment, as to principal, interest and redemption premium, if any, of the outstanding bonds to be so refunded.
-The interest, income and profits, if any, earned or realized on any such investment may also be applied to the payment of the outstanding bonds to be so refunded.
+- I. Refunding.
+The authority is authorized to provide for the issuance of obligations of the authority for the purpose of refunding any bonds of the authority then outstanding, at or prior to maturity, including the payment of any redemption premium thereon and any interest accrued or to accrue to the earliest or subsequent date of redemption, purchase or maturity of such obligations, and, if deemed advisable by the authority for the additional purpose of paying all or any part of the cost of constructing and acquiring additions, improvements, extensions or enlargements of a project or any portion thereof. - 2.
+Use of proceeds.
+The proceeds of any such obligations issued for the purpose of refunding outstanding obligations, may, in the discretion of the authority, be applied to the purchase or retirement at maturity thereof and may, pending such application, be placed in escrow to be applied to such purchase or retirement at maturity or redemption on such date as may be determined by the authority. - 3.
+Escrow proceeds.
+Any such escrow proceeds, pending such use, may, at the discretion of the authority, be invested and reinvested in obligations of, or guaranteed by, the United States of America, or in certificates of deposit or time deposits secured by obligations of, or guaranteed by, the United States of America, maturing at such time or times as shall be appropriate to assure the prompt payment, as to principal, interest and redemption premium, if any, of the outstanding obligations to be so refunded.
+The interest, income and profits, if any, earned or realized on any such investment may also be applied to the payment of the outstanding obligations to be so refunded.
 After the terms of the escrow have been fully satisfied and carried out, any balance of such proceeds and interest, income and profits, if any, earned or realized on the investments thereof may be returned to the authority for use by it in any lawful manner.

-4. Investments.
-The portion of the proceeds of any such bonds issued for the additional purpose of paying all or any part of the cost of constructing and acquiring additions, improvements, extensions or enlargements of a project may be invested and reinvested in obligations of, or guaranteed by, the United States of America, maturing not later than the time or times when such proceeds will be needed for the purpose of paying all or any part of such cost.
-The interest, income and profits, if any, earned or realized on such investment may be applied to the payment of all or any part of such cost or may be used by the authority in any lawful manner.

-5. Conditions.
-All such bonds shall be subject to this chapter in the same manner and to the same extent as other bonds issued pursuant to this chapter.
+- 4. Investments.
+The portion of the proceeds of any such obligations issued for the additional purpose of paying all or any part of the cost of constructing and acquiring additions, improvements, extensions or enlargements or easements or rights-of-way of a project may be invested and reinvested in obligations of, or guaranteed by, the United States of America, maturing not later than the time or times when such proceeds will be needed for the purpose of paying all or any part of such cost.
+The interest, income and profits, if any, earned or realized on such investment may be applied to the payment of all or any part of such cost or may be used by the authority in any lawful manner. - 5.
+Conditions.
+All such obligations shall be subject to this chapter in the same manner and to the same extent as other obligations issued pursuant to this chapter.

-§ 10019.
+§ 10020.
 Agreement of the State